 Due to the conditions that exist with most towing businesses, I believe it is short-sighted for tow company owners to become too dependent on any one source of revenue.
-Not only is the risk too high, with regards to the fear that the company or entity you become dependent upon may go belly-up, but, due to competitive pressures, many times these types of relationships require price concessions on the part of the tow company owner.
+Not only is the risk too high, with regards to the fear that the company or entity you become dependent upon may go belly-up, but due to competitive pressures, many times, these types of relationships require price concessions on the part of the tow company owner.
 Another thing you must consider when partnering with any of the entities that haunt the towing industry is what makes a towing company sellable.
-If your too dependent on low paying motor clubs your business may not be valuable to buyers when you’re ready to sell.
+If you’re too dependent on low-paying motor clubs, your business may not be valuable to buyers when you’re ready to sell.

 Tow Company Owner Beware

 Just look at the concessions required to be primary for some of the clubs.

 Many a towing company owner has experienced the “privilege” of Primary Service Provider status with some of the motor clubs.
-To attain that “lofty” status of Primary they must agree to specific terms.
-They may be required to maintain a certain level of call-acceptance, be available 24/7 (with no premiums for after-hours calls,) and agree to accept less-than-desirable rates.
-All of these concessions, the towing company is willing to agree to, because they’re hoping that the motor club will provide them with enough volume to outrun what it might cost to service the club’s members.
+To attain that “lofty” status of Primary, they must agree to specific terms.
+They may be required to maintain a certain level of call acceptance, be available 24/7 (with no premiums for after-hours calls,) and agree to accept less-than-desirable rates.
+All these concessions, the towing company is willing to agree to because they’re hoping that the motor club will provide them with enough volume to outrun what it might cost to service the club’s members.
 But guess what happens when a primary service provider is unable to accept a call the motor club?